JJ/granada-off/text/freemasonry.md

 be able to watch and see if you are looking for living and breathing freemasons here.
-But they have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggles for freedom allright.
+But they have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggles for freedom alright.
 Freedom that should be your guide when visiting, when living, Granada.